 Babywise is well known for the CIO (cry it out) method.
 It’s recommended to let the baby cry themselves back to sleep as this will teach them not to rely on their parents or a sleep prop in order to sleep.
 While I follow EVERY other guideline BW suggests, I do not do cry it out.
 I felt like when he had GERD (or did he ever really have it I wonder?) that it was painful for him to cry and I didn’t want to make him go through pain.
 Instead I’d be going in and out of his room every 5 min popping back in the paci.
 I felt very discouraged and like I wasn’t a very good BW mom since I continued to go in there to my child.

-I've been a big follower of the Babywise Help and Advice blog (see link along right side of my blog) and it's been a lifesaver for me.
+I’ve been a big follower of the Chronicles of a Babywise Mom and it’s been a lifesaver for me.
 The mother who writes it has done BW with all three of her children and she really is an expert!
 Her site has helped me more than the Babywise book itself!
-I wrote about my problem with naps to her and how I don't do CIO and she suggested that I buy The Baby Whisperer Solves All Your Problems.
+I wrote about my problem with naps to her and how I don’t do CIO and she suggested that I buy The Baby Whisperer Solves All Your Problems.

 I bought the book and read it cover to cover!
 It’s awesome!!!!
 I will be having two more posts about this book on topics that were of interest to me (baby temperament and potty training) but right now I want to focus on the reason I bought the book, NAPS!

 Tracy Hogg (the author of the book) suggests a very easy technique for keeping the baby asleep.
 I enjoy her perspective as the whole book goes nicely along with Babywise yet she does not believe in cry it out so it’s a great fit for me!